-The Alesis MIDIVERB - 63 preset programs 0.25 - 20s plus gated and reverse reverb all controlled through MIDI patch.
-This truly outstanding audio product is now joined by 'The MIDIFEX', 21 different echoes, 15 MultiTap delays, reverb bloom and reverse MultiTap pan, A 19' rack mount adapter available for both units.
-Based in Los Angeles, the Alesis Corporation's commitment to quality and innovation, and their development of 'Reduced Instruction Set Computer' architecture, using 3 million memory instructions per second provides the user with simple, speedy and noiseless operation.
+The Alesis MIDIVERB - 63 preset programs 0.2s - 20s plus gated and reverse reverb ail controlled through MIDI patch.
+This truly outstanding audio product is now Joined by 'The MIDIFEX', 21 different echoes, 15 MultiTap delays, reverb bloom and reverse MultiTap pan, A 19" rack mount adapter available for both units Based in Los Angeles, the Alesis Corporation's commitment to quality and innovation, and their development of 'Reduced Instruction Set Computer architecture, using 3 million memory instructions per second provides the user with simple, speedy and noiseless operation and are prepared to take time out to talk, help and show you on a one-to-one basis.
+At Syndromic Music we select products on their merit; that we believe in, and that offer the very best value of musical technology.

-Every so often a new idea comes along based on the needs and desires of the musician.
-Continuous advances in MIDI, Sampling, Synthesis and Computer Music Applications have meant that you - the musician - have wanted to talk to other musicians/users who fully understand the product and are prepared to take time out to talk, help and show you on a one-to-one basis.
+Every soloften a new idea comes along based on the needs and desires of the musician.
+Continuous advances in MIDI, Sampling, Synthesis and Computer Music Applications have meant that you - the musician - have wanted to talk to other musicians/users, who fully understand the product